Ai-riku/Trading-setups/ib_forex_setup/doc/Start_here_documentation.md

 <a id='variables_setup'></a>
 ## Setup of variables
-Inside the “epat_trading_app_main_file” file, you can change the following variables per your trading requirements.
+Inside the “main” file, you can change the following variables per your trading requirements.
 Each variable is explained and some extra information is added.

 - **account**: The account name of your IB account.
 This account name starts with U followed by a number for a live trading account and starts with DU followed by a number for a paper trading account.
 Learn more in the TBP-01 lecture.
 - **timezone**: Set the timezone of your country of residence.
 Please select the appropriate timezone as per the available Python time zones.